 Phd (MMU), MA Crime, Deviance and Social Policy (Lancaster), LLB (MMU), BA Geography (Sussex)

 Other academic service (administration and management)

 Research Development, Postgraduate Supervision, Teaching at Undergraduate: Law and Society; Teaching at Postgraduate: Research Methods Training Programme, European Equalities & Human Rights Law

 Research Expertise, Publications & Grants

 Books (authored/edited/special issues)

 ST. Whittle (2016).
 The Ultimate Practice Guide to Transgender and Transsexual Human Rights and Equality Law in the UK.
 Press for Change.

-ST. Whittle (2014).
-A Parents' and Schools' Guide to the Gender Variant Child's Right to Attend School, A Guide to UK Law For Parents, Schools and the Transgender Community.
+ST. Whittle (2015).
+The Gender Variant Child’s Right to Attend School: A Guide to UK Law for the Transgender Community, Parents, & Schools.
 London: Press for Change.